Adityas972/wraith/README.md

 # wraith
-Football Transfer market model made to determine transfer value of player
+Football Transfer market model made to determine transfer value of player using modern machine learning methods like light gbm and random forest.